How to Make Paper Shamrocks

 I’m so excited about how this origami shamrock craft turned out!
 I do realize these are technically four leaf clovers, and shamrocks are three leaves, but I am using the terms interchangeably for the purpose of this tutorial.
 These shamrocks look especially modern when “potted” in fun geometric wood planters.
 I think they make for some chic St. Patrick’s Day decor!

 This post contains affiliate links.
 See my full disclosure.

-Supplies for DIY Potted Paper Shamrocks
+Supplies for DIY Paper Origami Shamrock Craft

 How to Paint Geometric Pots

-1. Use the stencil tape (or thin masking or painter’s tape) to section off different parts of your pot to paint.
+Step 1.
+Use stencil tape (or thin masking or painter’s tape) to section off different parts of your pot to paint.
 Run the tape right along the line and use your fingernail to smooth down so paint doesn’t seep underneath.
 If you have a steady hand, you can skip this taping step and just use your foam brush to carefully paint within each section of the pot.

 Step 2.
 Paint a section at a time, switching up the colors used in each section.
 Apply a second coat once the first coat is dry to the touch (15 minutes or so).

 Step 3.
 Once you have applied two coats, peel off the tape.
 Wait until the paint is fully dry before taping off the remaining sections.

-5. Cut a piece of floral foam to fit your pot and then stick the shamrocks into the foam.
+Step 4.
+Cut a piece of floral foam to fit your pot and then stick the shamrocks into the foam.